As the West Burns, The Trump Administration Races to Demolish Environmental Protections

 Those were some of the boasts made by two top executives of a company trying to build the Pebble Mine in videotapes secretly recorded by an environmental group and made public Monday.
 It was a rare glimpse into the private discussions surrounding the company’s heated campaign to win federal permits for the project, which environmentalists say will destroy a pristine part of Alaska and decimate its world-famous sockeye salmon fishery.

 The conversations were secretly recorded over the past month and a half by the nonprofit Environmental Investigation Agency.
-Posing as potential investors in the mine, EIA investigators conducted Zoom calls in which the mine’s sponsors […]
+Posing as potential investors in the mine, EIA investigators conducted Zoom calls in which the mine’s sponsors detailed […]

 Read the Full Article